thisiseddy-ab/ng-mdx-remote/projects/ng-mdx-remote/README.md

   };
 ```

-## Using Remark/Rehype Plugins that are Built-in
+## Using Remark and Rehype Plugins that are Built-in

 Because some plugin have the same Function Name ore the Function Name is just "plugin", i made an new way to add the build in Remark/Rehype Plugins os it has specific name:

-### Usin Remark Gemoji Plugin
+### Using Remark Gemoji Plugin

 The remark-gemoji plugin is a powerful tool for enhancing Markdown content by automatically converting GitHub-style emoji shortcodes into their corresponding emoji characters.
 This plugin is part of the Remark ecosystem, a collection of tools for parsing, transforming, and serializing Markdown.
 With remark-gemoji, you can easily add expressive and visually engaging emojis to your Markdown documents using simple text-based codes.

-## Key Features
+#### Key Features

   * Automatic Emoji Conversion: The plugin detects GitHub-style emoji shortcodes within your Markdown text and replaces them with the corresponding emoji characters.

   * Support for a Wide Range of Emojis: The plugin supports all standard GitHub emoji shortcodes, giving you access to a vast library of emojis.

   * Seamless Integration: remark-gemoji integrates easily into your existing Remark setup, allowing you to add emoji conversion to your Markdown processing pipeline without hassle.

 ```bash
 # https://www.npmjs.com/package/remark-gemoji